COPO: Causal-Oriented Policy Optimization for Hallucinations of MLLMs: Related Work

+\paragraph{Hallucinations of MLLMs} MLLMs jointly process visual and textual inputs, achieving great performance on various tasks \cite{li2023blip,wang2024meta,liu2023visual,zhu2023minigpt,wang2025learning,dai2023instructblipgeneralpurposevisionlanguagemodels,wang2023amsa,chen2023shikra}.
+Despite strong task performance, MLLMs remain prone to hallucinations.
+A hallucination is model-generated content that contradicts or is unsupported by available input evidence \cite{bai2024hallucination,huang2025survey}.
+Recent works \cite{chen2025perturbollava,yu2024hallucidoctor,liu2023mitigating,leng2024mitigating,qu2024alleviating} propose to optimize the reasoning capability of MLLMs to reduce hallucinations.
+GRPO, a post-training method, is widely adopted for its effectiveness \cite{dai2025qoq,wu2025spatial}.
+While GRPO optimizes reasoning via outcome-based rewards \cite{guo2025deepseek}, our experiments show that applying GRPO to MLLMs may induce spurious reliance on task-irrelevant visual cues, a behavior correlated with hallucinated outputs.
+Consequently, in this paper, we explore from a causal view and propose a causal-oriented policy optimization framework to reduce hallucinations.
+More discussion and comparisons are shown in the \textbf{Appendix \ref{sec_app:discussion}}.

-Causal theory provides a principled framework for reasoning, forming the theoretical foundation for addressing complex decision-making problems beyond mere correlation-based analysis \cite{pearl2009causality}.
-The predominant formalism for causality is the Structural Causal Model (SCM) framework, which represents causal relationships through directed acyclic graphs (DAGs) \cite{neuberg2003causality,pearl2009causality,wang2024hacking}.
-Researchers explore the integration of causality into LLMs, revealing new opportunities and challenges.
-As discussed in \cite{kiciman2023causal}, while LLMs are not inherently causal models, they can be adapted to perform causal tasks by aligning their internal representations or outputs with causal quantities.
-Further studies emphasize the importance of identifying causally sufficient and necessary elements in model inputs to improve interpretability and robustness \cite{wang2025multimodal}.
-Recent work incorporates causal constraints into chain-of-thought reasoning to enhance logical consistency in textual generation \cite{yu2025causal}.
-Our method differs from existing causality-based approaches in intervention granularity and optimization strategy.
-Instead of directly applying causality to MLLMs, we analyze the causal causes of different hallucinations and propose a causal-oriented reinforcement learning framework to suppress hallucinations.
+\paragraph{Causal Theory} Causal theory provides a principled framework for reasoning, forming the theoretical foundation for addressing complex decision-making problems beyond mere correlation-based analysis \cite{pearl2009causality,neuberg2003causality,pearl2009causality,wang2024hacking}.
+Some works explore the integration of causality into LLMs, e.g., \cite{kiciman2023causal} shows that while LLMs are not inherently causal models, they can be adapted to perform causal tasks by aligning representations with causal quantities; \cite{gu2025group} incorporates a structural causal model into policy optimization, addressing dependencies among candidate responses via causal projection.
+Different from these works, we focus on the hallucination of MLLMs, analyzing from both empirical and causal perspectives.
+We propose the causal sufficiency and necessity constraints into a novel causal-orient policy optimization framework to mitigating hallucinations.
 See the \textbf{Appendix} for more analyses and comparisons.